qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 QGIS layer_style table and database backup ..........................................

-If you want to make a backup of your PostGIS database using the :file:`pg_dump` and :file:`pg_restore` commands, and the default layer styles as saved by QGIS fail to restore afterwards, you need to set the XML option to :file:`DOCUMENT` before the restore command:
+If you want to make a backup of your PostgreSQL database using the :file:`pg_dump` and :file:`pg_restore` commands, and the default layer styles as saved by QGIS fail to restore afterwards, you need to set the XML option to :file:`DOCUMENT` before the restore command: